AdaCore/training_material/courses/fundamentals_of_ada/273_subprogram_contracts/02-preconditions_and_postconditions.rst

    Explanations

-   The call to :ada:`From_String` will fail its precondition, which is considered an :ada:`Assertion_Error` exception.
+   The call to :ada:`To_Integer` will fail its precondition, which is considered an :ada:`Assertion_Error` exception.

 ------